 The student group is deliberately small to allow both practical hands-on participation and personal interaction with some of the leading practitioners in the UK.

-During the first 14 months, students take nine 5-day modules, eight of which are assessed.
-The additional non-assessed module includes skill training on the application of systems thinking, problem solving and aspects of TWI (Training Within Industry).
+During the first 13 months, students take eight 5-day modules, all of which are assessed by assignment.
 Extensive use is made of electronic meetings and mentoring.
 An iPad is recommended.

 - Foundations and Stability

 - Demand, Capacity and Flow – Part 1

 - Demand, Capacity and Flow – Part 2

 - Total Productive Manufacturing